jeremy-denis/web/angular-presentation/README.md

  * slideClass : the main css class apply on each slide

  * itemClass : the css class apply to each item of the slide

+ * delay : number of millisecond before to go to the next slide

 ## License
 Licensed under the MIT license.